 - Improves academic performance and test scores

 - Improves reading and math skills and the capacity for creative thinking

 - Improves attitudes and skills that promote the learning process

 - Builds social bonds, improves self-image, self-regulation and tolerance

-COVID-19 may still affect class schedules in the fall and we cannot predict exactly how.
-If CTC decides not to hold fall semester classes at all, your $100 deposit WILL be refunded.
-But if CTC decides to go ahead with fall classes, even If in-person classes are interrupted by act of god, governor, or the CDC, your deposit will NOT be refunded, as we are confident we can fulfill our promise to students through virtual instruction in place of in-person classes, as needed.
+COVID-19 may still affect class schedules in the spring and we cannot predict exactly how.
+If CTC decides not to hold spring semester classes at all, your $100 deposit WILL be refunded.
+But if CTC decides to go ahead with spring classes, even if in-person classes are interrupted by act of god, governor, or the CDC, your deposit will NOT be refunded, as we are confident we can fulfill our promise to students through virtual instruction in place of in-person classes, as needed.

 If for any reason you decide to withdraw from class, a written withdrawal notice must be received via email to email@example.com.
 You will receive a withdrawal confirmation email detailing any refunds due to you and/or any fees due from you.

 If you make tuition installments, you will not be eligible for a withdrawal refund.
 Delinquent accounts are not eligible for a withdrawal refund. $100 class deposits are not eligible for withdrawal refund.

 If you pay tuition in a lump sum at the start of classes and then choose to withdraw before the semester ends, you may be eligible for a partial refund.
 Refund amounts are prorated by month based on withdrawal date and class level, minus the $100 deposit.
 The official withdrawal date is the date that we receive written communication of your intent to withdraw.
 The refund eligibility schedule may be found in the Payment & Fees section of the Conservatory Handbook, which will be provided to all enrolled students before the start of classes.